 For Businesses: MnTAP Intern Program Overview

-Each summer, the MnTAP intern program hires and places highly qualified students in manufacturing or healthcare facilities to develop solutions for waste and energy problems.
+Each summer, the MnTAP intern program hires and places highly qualified students in a wide variety of facilities to develop industry-tailored solutions for waste and energy challenges.
 This page will provide you with more information about eligibility, the hiring process, technical guidance, confidentiality, and deliverables associated with the program.

 To qualify for the intern program, your business must be: